tachiyomiorg/website/src/help/guides/source-migration.md

 [<MaterialIcon icon="videocam"/> Click for video guide](/assets/guides_migrate-preview-source.webm)
 :::

-1. Tap into <Navigation item="browse"/> on the bottom navbar.
+1. Tap into <NavigationText item="browse"/> on the bottom navbar.
-1. Press the <Navigation item="migrate" /> tab at the top next to <Navigation item="extensions" />.
+1. Press the <NavigationText item="migrate" /> tab at the top next to <NavigationText item="extensions" />.
 1. Select the **Source** that you'd like to migrate *from*.
 1. Tap the **Manga** you'd like to migrate *from* the **Source**.
 	> **Tachiyomi** will do a global search of all the sources you have installed and enabled.